Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

 \subsection{Training}

-The supervision information for training the model can hardly be obtained.
-It was reported in \cite{weavil2019neuromuscular} that the subjective fatigue feelings and metabolite changes like blood lactic acid can either reflect the global inner feeling or the biochemical body fluid changes of local muscles.
-Neither of them is a biased measurement of nervous system adaptation induced by muscle fatigue, especially for multi-muscle coordinated exercises, and can not be treated equally.
-Moreover, both the subjective feelings and the metabolite changes are measured discretely in each time section.
+As mentioned in related work, the supervision information for training the model can hardly be obtained.
+It was reported in \cite{weavil2019neuromuscular} that the subjective fatigue feelings and metabolite changed like blood lactic acid can either reflect the global inner feeling or the biochemical body fluid changes of local muscles.
+Neither of them was a biased measurement of nervous system adaptation induced by muscle fatigue, especially for multi-muscle coordinated exercises, and can not be treated equally.
+Moreover, both the subjective feelings and the metabolite changes were measured discretely in each time section.
 That is, neither the time resolution nor the measurement method of them can contribute to a continuous measurement.
-Thus, we turn to formulating the loss function using the principles of the fatigue itself.
+Thus, we turned to formulating the loss function using the principles of the fatigue itself.
 The development of fatigue during exercise follows the following rules. \begin{itemize} \item Fatigue increases as the exercise goes on. \item The muscle fatigue should increase gradually.
 That is, the increase in the neighborhood should be bounded. \end{itemize} The loss function can thus be formulated as